katiesaund/brad_website/content/post/music_box/index.md

 Nowadays Spotify provides access to a still larger music library for a small monthly fee.
 At any time I can play any one of millions of songs.
 Why would you ever browse someone else’s spotify?
 Just have them send a link to a song.
 Why own music at all?
 Just participate in the endless scroll.

 Personally I like owning my music.
 I want to reminisce by browsing my favorite albums from high school.
 I want to leaf through my music on a physical medium, not a tiny phone screen.
 I want a friend to be able to browse through my collection and offer compliments and critiques on my taste.
-I want to avoid the bulk and hassle of a CD collection.
+I however do not want the bulk and hassle of a CD collection.

 My solution is a binder of albums, each with a barcode.
 Scanning a barcode plays the album on my bluetooth speaker.